InvalidPathException/wagmi/bench.md

 - Chip: Apple M4 Pro
 - Total Number of Cores: 12 (8 performance and 4 efficiency)
 - Memory: 24 GB

+Performance of other Rust-based interpreters:
+wasmi: ~1700
+tinywasm: ~630

+Goal:
+We expect/hope to reach ~1200 after threaded dispatch implementation.
+It seems like Ben Titzer only reached performance comparable to production-ready, optimizing interpreters through manually crafted assembly code for hot paths.

+Higher performance may not be pursued after the point and instead I might focus on adding more instructions to achieve Wasm 2.0 spec parity (should be easy with AI).